saurabh1088/notes/iOS/OOPS/OOPS.md

 A protocol is an abstraction tool that describes the functionality of conforming types.
 Using a protocol, one can separate the ideas about what a type does from the implementation details.
 The idea is expressed through the protocol, however the implementation is separate.
+Protocols are a language construct which are designed to represent capabilities of types without the details of how the capability works.

 ## Generics
 Generics are a fundamental tool for writing abstract code in Swift.
 Using Generic code one can abstract away the concrete